rose-pine/anytype/readme.md

 1. Go to Anytype Menu Bar > File > Show Directory > Work
 2. Place `custom.css` in that directory
+    - There are minor tweaks available at the top of `custom.css` which you can uncomment to activate!
 3. Close and re-open Anytype

 ## Gallery